 WHAT IS SERVICE DESK?

-The Support Ticketing Management System (also called as Help Desk or Help Desk Ticketing System or Remote Help Desk Support System), enables MSPs (through administrators and help desk staff) to keep track of tickets raised by users, attend to them, reassign them to appropriate department or organizations, and generate reports and more.
+The Support Ticketing Management System (also called as Service Desk or Help Desk Ticketing System or Remote Help Desk Support System), enables MSPs (through administrators and help desk staff) to keep track of tickets raised by users, attend to them, reassign them to appropriate department or organizations, and generate reports and more.

-ITarian Service Desk is a fully featured cloud-based ticket management system that is a part of ITarian - a complete, scalable central IT management platform that includes Remote Monitoring and Management (RMM), Service Desk, Patch Management, Mobile/Endpoint security management and other essential IT management tools for MSPs in a single, easily navigated console.
+ITarian is a fully featured cloud-based ticket management system that is a part of ITarian - a complete, scalable central IT management platform that includes Remote Monitoring and Management (RMM), Service Desk, Patch Management, Mobile/Endpoint security management and other essential IT management tools for MSPs in a single, easily navigated console.